TomMicheline/jniplusplus/README.md

     System.out.println("Does the pattern match text #2? %s", matcher2.matches() ?
 "YES" : "NO");
 ```

 First, lets see what this would look like using just plain JNI.
-The only part of the libjni++ library
+The only part of the jni++ library
 used in this code is `env()`.

 ```c++